-O’Brien Solicitors is saddened to confirm that these incidents continue to occur, with many of our clients currently pursuing civil claims against the Police for similar instances of savagery and abuse of power.
+O’Brien Solicitors regrets to confirm that these incidents continue to occur.
+Many of our clients are currently pursuing civil claims against the Police for similar instances of savagery and abuse of power.

-If you think that you may have been subjected to unfair, cruel or harmful treatment by the Police, contact O’Brien Solicitors via our website or on (02) 9261 4281 for a free consultation.
+If you think that you experienced unfair, cruel or harmful treatment by Police, contact O’Brien Solicitors via our website or on (02) 9261 4281 for a free consultation.